 Recipe Variations & Substitutions

 The best liquid soap to buy or make is one made with coconut oil.
-The best coconut-based liquid soap for DIY recipes is The Bear Necessities liquid soap.
 It is the best cleanser and produces the best lather.
 Otherwise, you can make your own liquid soap.
 Here is my coconut-based liquid soap recipe.
 You can also use liquid Castile soap.
 However, the lather is not as great.
 If having few bubbles doesn’t deter you, then Castile liquid is a perfect substitute.
-There will be bubbles, but they’re not nearly as fluffy like the ones you’re accustomed to.
+There will be bubbles, but they’re not nearly as fluffy as the ones you’re accustomed to.

 You can also substitute the sweet almond oil for any nourishing carrier oil.
 I just like that sweet almond oil is very light and absorbs easily into the skin (as opposed to thicker oils like olive oil).
 Other light oils include jojoba and grapeseed oil.